material-components/material-components-web/README.md

 ### Include JavaScript for a component

-> Note: This guide assume you have webpack configured to compile ES2015 into JavaScript.
+> Note: This guide assumes you have webpack configured to compile ES2015 into JavaScript.
 See this [getting started guide](docs/getting-started.md) for pointers on how to configure webpack.

 To include the ES2015 files for the Material Design ripple, install the Node dependency: